jitterbit/dropbox-connector/docs/index.md

 ![Connectivity tab](./assets/connectivity-tab.png)

 This connector is used to first [configure a Dropbox connection](./connection.md), establishing access to an account on the Dropbox server, and then used to configure one or more Dropbox activities associated with that connection as either a source or target within an operation:

-- **[Fetch File](./fetch-file-activity.md):** Retrieves data from a Dropbox connection and is used as a source in an operation.
+- **[Fetch File](./fetch-file-activity.md):** Retrieves data from a Dropbox connection and is intended to be used as a source in an operation.

 - **[Get File](./get-file-activity.md):** Lets a user (at configuration time) select from different files associated with a path (a directory) at Dropbox and specify a schema.
 At runtime, the activity downloads the file and parses it using the specified schema.
-The activity is used as a source in an operation.
+The activity is intended to be used as a source in an operation.

-- **[Process File](./process-file-activity.md):** Retrieves data from a Dropbox connection, processes the file based on a specified schema, and is used as a source in an operation.
+- **[Process File](./process-file-activity.md):** Retrieves data from a Dropbox connection, processes the file based on a specified schema, and is intended to be used as a source in an operation.

-- **[Put File](./fetch-file-activity.md):** Inserts new data into a Dropbox connection and is used as a target in an operation.
+- **[Put File](./put-file-activity.md):** Inserts new data into a Dropbox connection and is intended to be used as a target in an operation.

 The Dropbox connector uses the [Dropbox Java SDK API](https://dropbox.github.io/dropbox-sdk-java/api-docs/v2.1.x/).
 Refer to the SDK documentation for information on the schema fields.